Zulip’s security strategy covers all aspects of our product and business. Making sure your information stays protected

 - Zulip also supports customizing whether non-admins can create streams, invite to streams, add custom emoji, add integrations and bots, edit or delete messages, and more.

-- Zulip supports integrated single sign-on with Google, GitHub, and Active Directory/LDAP.
-SAML and Okta authentication are coming soon.
+- Zulip supports integrated single sign-on with Google, GitHub, SAML (including Okta), AzureAD, and Active Directory/LDAP.
 With Zulip on-premise, we can support any of the 100+ authentication tools supported by python-social-auth as well as any SSO service that has a plugin for Apache.

 - Zulip uses the zxcvbn password strength checker by default, and supports customizing users’ password strength requirements.
 See our documentation on password strength for more detail.

 - Users can rotate their accounts’ credentials, blocking further access from any compromised Zulip credentials.
 With Zulip on-premise, server administrators can additionally revoke and reset any user’s credentials.

 - Administrators can deactivate any user, bot, or integration.

 - With Zulip on-premise, session length and idle timeouts can be configured to match your organization’s security policies.